EPF- ESI Compliance & Filings

-Provident fund is a social security system that was introduced for the purpose of encouraging savings among employees, so as to benefit them during the course of their retirement.
-Contributions are made by the employer and the employee on a monthly basis.
-PF contributions can only be withdrawn by the employee at the time of his/her retirement, barring a few exceptions.
-All employers having PF registration are responsible to file returns on a monthly basis.
-The filing of returns must be completed by the 25th of each month.
-This article deals with the filing of provident fund returns, and the various forms through which the purpose must be fulfilled Employers can now easily file PF return through the Unified Portal.
-PF return must be filed every month by employers having PF registration in India.
+Provident fund has the sole purpose of encouraging savings among employees to benefit them during their retirement.
+It is a social security system introduced for the employer and the employee to make monthly contributions.
+Provident Fund contributions can only be withdrawn by the employee at the time of his/her retirement, barring a few exceptions.
+All employers having PF registration are responsible for filing returns monthly.
+The Provident fund return filing must be done on or before the 25th of every month.
+Here we have explained the filing of provident fund returns and the various forms through which the purpose must be fulfilled.
+Employers can now easily file PF returns through the Unified Portal.
+PF returns must be filed every month by employers having PF registration in India.

 It usually takes 2 to 3 working days.

 - Registration on EPFO/ESI

 - FIll in the details in the template provided